IceFrozen/Attempt/README.md

 ### Polling Strategy

 Suppose there is such a case, you upload a task, the server does not support callback or message queue to notify you whether the task is finish, then you need a polling strategy to know the status of the task.
-For stability, you need to meet the following characteristics:：
+For stability, you need to meet the following characteristics:

 + if the process of querying the progress fails, then in order for the task to continue, it must be retried, for example, a call timeout occurs.
 + if the call fails after retries 3 times (the maximum number of retries is tentatively set to 3 times), then report an error directly and return failure.
 + if the network resumes trial operation at this stage, then clear the history three times and continue to poll the call.